 Faculty

 Our faculty bring an exceptional breadth of experience and talents to the FMR program.
-Our physicians are board certified in family medicine, internal medicine, pediatrics, obstetrics and gynecology, psychiatry, and addiction medicine.
-They have completed fellowships in geriatrics, maternal child health, and tropical health, and master’s degrees in public health, business administration, and theology.
+Our physicians are board certified in family medicine, internal medicine, pediatrics, obstetrics and gynecology, psychiatry, geriatric medicine, and addiction medicine.
+They have completed fellowships in maternal child health, global health, and tropical health, and master’s degrees in public health, business administration, and theology.
 Several have worked in training programs and direct patient care in countries throughout Africa, Asia, the Middle East, and Latin America.
 The Director of our Mobile Health Team was named Illinois Family Physician of the Year.

 What brings such an exceptional group of people together?
 A commitment to practicing medicine as a mission to serve “the least of these”, and to equip others to do the same.